 - Virtual private networks (VPNs) – Ensures a secure, encrypted connection between the corporate network and devices used by remote employees and physicians.

-- Authentication and access control – Employ multifactor authentication to prove user identity, especially those outside the corporate firewall, and provide strong access control with least privilege to limit user access to resources.
+- Authentication and access control – Employ multi-factor authentication to prove user identity, especially those outside the corporate firewall, and provide strong access control with the least privilege to limit user access to resources.

 - Endpoint protection and management – Discover all endpoints—from desktops, laptops, tablets, and smartphones to clinical devices—so that policies can be defined and up-to-date patches, updates, and more applied.
 This can also be an opportunity to implement bring-your-own-device policies to reduce the burden of device purchases.